-Access to Residences
+Access to residences

 Accommodation Services would encourage all students to consider sensible drinking during their time at the University and to respect the wishes and cultures of others who do not wish to drink.

-In order to protect the University’s buildings and respect the living environment of others, we would request that any ball games and played away from buildings.
+In order to protect the University’s buildings and respect the living environment of others, we would request that any ball games are played away from buildings.
 There are some great areas around the Loch or why not get a team together and book a pitch at the sports centre?

-There are several designated barbeque sites around the on-campus residences and you are welcome to make use of these.
+There are several designated barbeque sites around the on-campus residences, and you are welcome to make use of these.
 Use of barbeques is not allowed outside these sites.